CuriousJr101/ICP2017F/Homework/2/README.md

      2     2
 ```

-Each element in matrix *A* is added to the corresponding element in matrix *B*.
+Each element in matrix *a* is added to the corresponding element in matrix *b*.

 ```MATLAB
 >> a .* b